What are wisdom teeth?

 - Tooth decay, or even infections, stemming from food and bacteria hiding in the nooks and crannies of a partially erupted tooth

-- The possibility of your teen’s wisdom teeth forming cyst(s) that could damage the roots of nearby teeth and even the jawbone, and
+- The possibility of the wisdom teeth forming cyst(s) that could damage the roots of nearby teeth and even the jawbone

-- If your teen’s jaw is big enough to accommodate these extra teeth.
+- If your jaw is big enough to accommodate these extra teeth.

 What is wisdom teeth removal like?